 Basic Types of Mulch and Ground Cover

-Shredded Bark is the exterior of trees which is peeled off by lumber mills.
-Color and texture of bark also varies with age of material, species of tree the bark is from, and moisture content.
+Shredded Bark is the exterior of trees that is peeled off by lumber mills.
+The color and texture of bark also vary with the age of the material, species of tree the bark is from, and moisture content.
 The color of shredded bark usually lasts 1-3 months before turning dull-gray in color.
 The decomposition rate is high due to high moisture content along with typically finely shredded texture.

 Tree Grindings, Stump Grindings, and Brush Grindings are terms used usually referring to the same type of natural mulch.
 This type of material is usually a by-product of land clearing.
-Brush, tree stumps, and trees can be ground into a usable product.
+Brush, tree stumps, and trees can be ground into usable products.
 The color of the material can range from blonde to black depending on dirt content, types of material, age, and moisture.
-Color of these types of mulch usually lasts 1-3 months before turning dull-gray.
+The color of these types of mulch usually lasts 1-3 months before turning dull-gray.
 The rate of decomposition is high due to high moisture content along with typically finely shredded texture.

 Whole Tree Chips are another type of by-product usually coming from land clearing sites.
 The material is usually blonde in color and contains little dirt.
 Chip size can vary but are most common from 2”-5” in diameter and are usually less than 1 ½” thick.
 The decomposition rate is medium due to the material’s typically larger size and high moisture content.

 Industrial Waste Wood Grindings are made by recycling reclaimed industry waste into a usable product.
 Recycled industrial waste wood can vary in size and color, depending on the manufacturer’s methods of recycling, species of wood, age of the material, and moisture.
 The decomposition rate is slow due to very low moisture content.